lostintangent/gistpad/README.md

   - `grid`: Opens a 2x2 grid of editors, with the editors and preview window occupying an equal amount of space.
   - `preview`: Simply opens the full-screen preview window.
 This is useful for interacting with complex playgrounds or viewing other's playgrouds.
+  - `splitBottom`: Opens a split-level layout, with the editors horizontally stacked on the bottom, and the preview occupying the full IDE width on the top.
   - `splitLeft` _(default)_: Opens a split-level layout, with the editors vertically stacked on the left, and the preview occupying the full IDE height on the right.
   - `splitRight`: Opens a split-level layout, with the editors vertically stacked on the right, and the preview occupying the full IDE height on the left.
-  - `splitTop` _(default)_: Opens a split-level layout, with the editors horizontally stacked on the top, and the preview occupying the full IDE width on the bottom.
+  - `splitTop`: Opens a split-level layout, with the editors horizontally stacked on the top, and the preview occupying the full IDE width on the bottom.

 * `GistPad > Playgrounds: Markup Language` - Specifies the default markup language to use when creating new web playgrounds.
 Can be set to one of the following values: